lcford2/python_examples/README.md

 This example goes through the process of generating data and pushing it to your google sheet.

+### Open Weather API Example
+This example pulls 5-day 4-hour forecasted weather data from the Open Weather API and then plots temperature, feels like temperature, and humidity.
+It serves to demonstrate the ease at which one may pull data from websites if they provide a web API.
+The `requests` package used here can be used for many other purposes, for example web scraping data that is posted as text files on the internet (e.g. USGS).
+There are directions for obtaining the API key required for these example in the README.md file in the example folder.

 ### Itertools examples
 In the itertools_ex folder there is an example of `cycle`.
 Cycle is a Python function that creates an endless iterator of its input.
 In this example it is used to create a waiting spinner, however it has many more practical uses.